stellar/stellar-core/INSTALL.md

 The tracing client will activate automatically when stellar-core is running, and will listen for connections from Tracy servers (a command-line capture utility, or a cross-platform GUI).

-The Tracy server components can also be compiled by configuring with `--enable-tracy-gui` or `--enable-tracy-capture`.
+You do not need to download the tracy server, and will likely run into versioning issues if you do.
+Instead, the Tracy server components can also be compiled by configuring with `--enable-tracy-gui` or `--enable-tracy-capture`.
+Once compiled, the tracy server can be started with `./tracy-gui` or `./tracy`, respectively.

 The GUI depends on the `capstone`, `freetype` and `glfw` libraries and their headers, and on linux or BSD the `GTK-2.0` libraries and headers.
 On Windows and MacOS, native toolkits are used instead.